 If you out-earn your roommate, consider including something other than money in the equation.
 If your rent is $1,500, you might consider charging her only $600 or $700 instead of a full half if she's willing to take over laundry, cleaning or cooking duties – chores you might hate.
 The more chores and responsibilities she takes on, the less of a percentage she should contribute.
 That way, there's something in it for both of you.

-A Division Based on Square Footage
+Charge Based on Square Footage

-U.S. News & World Report suggests charging your roommate based on your dwelling's square footage.
+Consider charging your roommate based on your dwelling's square footage.
 If your rental unit's total area is 1,200 square feet and your bedroom takes up 300 square feet of that while hers is 200, start by figuring out what each of those square feet costs each month.
 If you're paying $1,500 a month, it works out to $1.25 per square foot – $1,500 divided by 1,200.

 You can add the square footage of amenities to the space you're paying for if only one of you gets to enjoy them, such as if your master bedroom also has a balcony or a private bath.
 You also can negotiate cooking or cleaning duties in exchange, as you might if one of you earned more.

-Dividing the Utilities
+Divide the Utilities

 Utilities can be divvied up the same way as rent if they just cover basic needs like heat and electricity.
 Each of you can pay for the percentage of these bills that covers your living space, plus your share of common areas.
 However, this might not be fair with services like television and Internet.
-If you really need top-notch cable TV while your roommate hardly ever watches TV, or if she can't function without high-speed Internet but you rarely go online, Bankrate suggests putting each of these services in the name of the roommate who uses it most.
+If you really need top-notch cable TV while your roommate hardly ever watches TV, or if she can't function without high-speed Internet but you rarely go online, consider putting each of these services in the name of the roommate who uses it most.

 It may not make sense to assign your roommate a percentage of the mortgage based on square footage if you own your own home.
 Your mortgage payment probably includes interest and possibly escrow for property taxes and insurance – which you benefit from as the homeowner but that a tenant wouldn't necessarily be responsible for if she rented a place of her own.